Waziup/learning-center-content/content/en/resources/Boards/WaziDev/WaziDev user manual.md

 Finally, the Programmer needs to be "AVRISP mkll".

-Connecting you Sensors and Actuators
+Connect your Sensors and Actuators
 ====================================

 The WaziDev presents a number of "pins" where you can connect your sensors and actuators.